Outbreak Reporting Requirements for Facilities and Programs

 What diseases should be reported?

-An unusual level of activity of any illness that might be spread from one person to another or that might be caused by a common exposure should be reported.
+The local health department should be notified when an outbreak is suspected, even if no specific disease has yet been diagnosed.
+An increase in any illness or presentation different than before that might be spread from one person to another or that might be caused by a common exposure (e.g. contaminated food or water) should be reported.
 The diseases that most commonly cause outbreaks in group settings are respiratory illnesses, such as influenza, gastrointestinal illnesses that cause vomiting or diarrhea, and rash illnesses, such as chickenpox or scabies.
-Other conditions, such as acute environmental exposures (e.g., carbon monoxide poisoning, pesticide intoxication) might also cause outbreaks.
-The local health department should be notified when an outbreak is suspected, even if no specific disease has yet been diagnosed.
+Other conditions, such as acute environmental exposures (e.g., carbon monoxide poisoning, pesticide intoxication) might also cause outbreaks and should be reported.

 What is an outbreak?